Characters: Iron Man Films

 - Tony gives one of these to Maya in Iron Man 3, calling her out on compromising her moral integrity for progress.

-- Took a Level in Badass: Between The Avengers and Iron Man 3 Tony seems to have taken Captain America's question about what he is without his armor seriously, since he can now handle himself in a fight without the armor and pulls off a successful infiltration of The Mandarin's mansion through McGyver'ed gadgets made out of things he found at a home supply store.
+- Took a Level in Badass: Between The Avengers and Iron Man 3 Tony seems to have taken Captain America's question about what he is without his armor seriously, since he can now handle himself in a fight without the armor and pulls off a successful infiltration of the Mandarin's mansion through McGyver'ed gadgets made out of things he found at a home supply store.
+Although he may have gotten a start on this in Iron Man 2, where it's implied that he's at least dabbling in some informal martial-arts training with his head of security.

 - Trickster Mentor: To Bruce Banner in The Avengers.
 He pokes him with a cattle-prod to test how he'd react, then comments that Bruce is wrong to deny the part of him that is the Hulk, noting that the amount of gamma radiation exposure he endured would have killed anyone else.
 Much like Yinsen stopping the shrapnel from reaching his own heart, he believes that Bruce was kept alive for a reason.